How to manage your creative budget

 Set a day rate

 Of course, your expenses only form one piece of your quote, and you also have to earn a profit.
-Day rates can vary dramatically depending on the client’s budget, their expectations, and your level of experience as a , so do some research.
+Day rates can vary dramatically depending on the client’s budget, their expectations, and your level of experience as a photographer, so do some research.
 Your client will probably have a budget in mind, so communicate with them; you can always use what they want to spend as a guide.
 At the same time, avoid the temptation to set lower prices in hopes of securing a job: you need to charge enough to run a sustainable business.

 When setting your day rates, you might also want to take into account your annual expenses, including things like photo editing software, studio rental, marketing materials, insurance, taxes, and your costs of .
 The NPPA (National Press Photographer’s Association) has a Cost of Doing Business Calculator to help you get started.
 This will give you a good baseline of what you need to make every year in order to be sustainable; you can then consider your ideal profit and the number of days you can realistically expect to book for a (very general!) feel of what to charge, though it’s always best to add in a cushion for safety.

-Quick tip: The Creative Professional’s Guide to Money by Ilise Benun is a must-have for those running a professional photography business, covering everything from pricing to common mistakes.
+Quick tip: The Creative Professional’s Guide to Money by Ilise Benun is a must-have for those a professional photography business, covering everything from pricing to common mistakes.

 Include usage fees

 In addition to your day rate, consider the planned usage of your photographs.
-A shoot that will run in a national print ad campaign, for example, should cost more than a session that’ll appear on the Instagram feed of a local shop.
+A shoot that will run in a national ad campaign, for example, should cost more than a session that’ll appear on the Instagram feed of a local .
 Similarly, an unlimited license should cost more than a one-year license.

 There are several online calculators you can use for a ballpark estimate, with one of the most reliable being the AOP (Association of Photographers) Usage Calculator; this tool will allow you to input the period, media, and territory where your work will run.
 The AOP also has a guide for using the calculator.
 If a client asks for unrestricted usage rights, that might mean a (much) higher day rate.